dnyaneshwar-nagre-think/dnyaneshwar-nagre-think/README.md

 ###

-<p align="left">✨ I am a passionate and innovative software developer with a knack for turning complex problems into elegant solutions. <br>With a Bachelor's degree in Computer Engineering and a keen eye for detail, I have spent the last seven years honing my skills in full-stack web development. <br>✨  I thrive in collaborative environments, leveraging my strong communication skills to seamlessly bridge the gap between technical and non-technical stakeholders.
-I am well-versed in multiple programming languages, <br>including Java, Spring, Microservices, JavaScript, ReactJS, and Angular. <br>📚 I am always eager to stay up-to-date with industry trends and technologies.
+<p align="left">✨ I am a passionate and innovative software developer with a knack for turning complex problems into elegant solutions. <br>With a Bachelor's degree in Computer Engineering and a keen eye for detail, I have spent the last seven years honing my skills in full-stack web development. <br><br>✨  I thrive in collaborative environments, leveraging my strong communication skills to seamlessly bridge the gap between technical and non-technical stakeholders.
+I am well-versed in multiple programming languages, <br>including Java, Spring, Microservices, JavaScript, ReactJS, and Angular. <br><br>📚 I am always eager to stay up-to-date with industry trends and technologies.
 When not coding, I enjoy exploring new hiking trails and experimenting with new recipes in my kitchen.</p>

 ###